Use filters to view only events that match certain criteria. Teamup supports filtering by keywords, by sub-calendars, and by custom event fields.

-- When multiple keywords are entered, the OR logic is applied, not the AND logic.
-This means that if you enter two keywords, the filter will produce results that provides either one of the keywords in the filter, or both of them.
-That is why the filtered results are expanded rather than narrowed by using multiple keywords.
+- When multiple keywords are entered, the OR logic is applied.
+This means that if you enter two keywords, the filter will show events that match either one of the keywords or both of them.
+AND logic can be forced by using the plus operator.
+See below.

 Filter by sub-calendar

-- The sub-calendar filter appears below the keyword filter; it also applies only to on-screen events.
-In the example listed below, you may like to see only Mike’s schedule: to do so, simply choose Mike from the drop-down arrow in the sub-calendar filter.
+In the example shown below, you may like to see only Mike’s schedule: to do so, simply choose Mike from the drop-down arrow in the sub-calendar filter.

-- You can add more than one choice from the custom event field to the filter.
-For example, you could filter events by both “Healthy eating” and “Morning walk” choices shown in the example above.
+- You can filter by one or multiple choice field options.
+For example, you could filter events by both “Ready to go” and “In Progress” choices shown in the example.

-- To filter by custom event field, use the drop-down menu or enter text into the filter and select the option you want to use.
+- To filter by custom event fields, use the drop-down menu or type text into the filter and select the option you want to use.

 - You can share a calendar view with filtered events: click on the Share link, which is underneath the filters.
 This will open up your calendar in a new tab or window with the filters applied.